TienDat8605/wordle/README.md

 - `wordle/solver.py` – search implementations and registry.
 - `wordle/benchmark.py` – benchmarking utilities and CLI entry point.
 - `wordle/words.py` – curated five-letter word list.
-- `valid_solutions.csv` – primary solution/guess dictionary used by the game and solvers.

 See `REPORT.md` for implementation notes and solver analysis.